Office vacancy rates rising in downtown markets

-TORONTO — Office vacancies are rising in Canada as commercial tenants increasingly look to sublet surplus space, a trend one expert called the “canary in the coal mine” of the office real estate market.
+TORONTO — Office vacancies are rising in Canada as tenants increasingly look to sublet surplus space, a trend one expert called the “canary in the coal mine” for the office real estate market.

-The latest statistics from CBRE Canada show most of the country’s downtown office markets recorded a full percentage point uptick in vacancy rates in the third quarter.
+In its third-quarter report, CBRE Canada said most of the country’s downtown office markets recorded a full percentage point uptick in vacancy rates between July and September.

 In Toronto, downtown office vacancies rose to 4.7 per cent, from 2.7 per cent in the second quarter, while Vancouver's downtown office market recorded a 4.6 per cent vacancy rate, up from 3.3 per cent.

-Of the 371,612 square metres of newly vacant office space in the third quarter, the commercial real estate firm says sublease listings accounted for 40 per cent or 148,645 sq. m.
+Of the 371,612 square metres of newly vacant office space, the commercial real estate firm said sublease listings accounted for 40 per cent.

-Paul Morassutti, vice-chairman of CBRE, says an increase in sublet availability is often a precursor to lower rental rates.
+Paul Morassutti, vice-chairman of CBRE, said Wednesday an increase in sublets is often a precursor to lower rental rates.

-But he says even though subleasing has “spiked considerably,” it’s still not yet at the level where it would raise red flags.
+But, he said even though subleasing has “spiked considerably,” it’s still not yet at the level where it would raise red flags.

-“It’s always viewed as kind of the canary in the coal mine for the office sector when you begin to see companies putting space back on the market,” Morassutti says.
+“It’s always viewed as kind of the canary in the coal mine for the office sector when you begin to see companies putting space back on the market,” Morassutti said.

 “That's never a good sign.”

-But he says the amount of vacant space available as a percentage of total inventory is still low.
+But he said the amount of vacant space available as a percentage of total inventory is still low.

-“By any historical measure, the average vacancy rates in our major markets are still quite good,” Morassutti says.
+“By any historical measure, the average vacancy rates in our major markets are still quite good,” Morassutti said.

 This report by The Canadian Press was first published Sept.
 30, 2020.